Lego Modular Buildings: Market Street

 Market Street (set number: 10190) was the second of the Modular Buildings series and designed by Dutch Lego fan Eric Brok under the Lego Factory theme, a theme composed of sets primarily designed by fans of Lego and not by the Lego design team.
-It was originally released as a follow-up to Café Corner in Fall 2007.
+It was originally released as a follow-up to Café Corner in late 2007.
 The set contains 1236 pieces and is recommended for builders 10 years of age or older.
 It was one of the first leading buildings.
 The set features include opening doors and windows, a gate, a striped awning, and three minifigures.
 Advanced construction techniques used in Market Street include: curved staircases, "stripped paint" sections on the walls, interchangeable floors, Dutch/Belgian stepped roof, a basement, offset windows, and wrought iron-look decoration and gate.

 Market Street is a unique set in the Modular Buildings series in that it has fewer than 2000 pieces and is recommended for builders 10 years and up, rather than the usual 16 or 18.
 One of the reasons this set was smaller than the others was to provide a lower-cost entry point into the Modular Buildings series.
 Prior to 2018, this was the only Modular Building set to have minifigures that did not all have the LEGO Classic smile face.

 As a Lego Factory set, Market Street was to showcase a fan design, thus promoting the design-it-yourself vision of Lego Factory.
 The modularity of the resulting model may also inspire people to design their own floor modules (or furniture sets) in Factory, without having to build an entire house.